 Cercare Medical Neurosuite lets you go directly to an analysis of highly detailed brain maps with lesions missed by any other software saving you time and eliminating routine work.

 PRIORITISE STROKE PATIENTS

 Automated AI-based lesion volume and location estimation allows healthcare professionals to expand treatment window for stroke patients in less acute condition.

 Trained on thousands of patient studies and outcomes, our AI-based solution is a reliable partner in radiological assessment of brain in ischemic stroke.

 RESEARCH & SCIENTIFIC PARTNERS

-Cercare Medical was established as a spinout of CFIN/MINDlab center at Aarhus University Hospital IN DENMARK building upon 20 years of research around Associate Professor Kim Mouridsen and Professor Leif Østergaard – two of the world’s leading researchers in neuroradiology.
+Cercare Medical was established as a spinout of CFIN/MINDlab center at Aarhus University Hospital IN DENMARK building upon 20 years of research around Professor Kim Mouridsen and Professor Leif Østergaard – two of the world’s leading researchers in neuroradiology.

 Eager to accelerate the process of bringing theoretical knowledge into practice, Kim Mouridsen together with